 First off, men aren’t very good at addressing their fungi problem.
 The culprit behind both athlete’s foot and your dad’s gross-looking toenails are superficial (that is, affecting the outer layers of the skin or nail) fungi called dermatophytes.
 “Men tend to pick these up from the gym because they don’t wear flip flops in the shower, or they wear the same pair of sweaty gym shoes every single day,” Archer explains.
 “Usually when guys seek treatment — whether it be over-the-counter medication or professional treatment — they continually re-infect themselves by putting those fungi-infested shoes right back on.”
-If you prefer to sterilize your shoes rather than throw them away, check out our guide to fresher-smelling feet.

 Then there’s the fact that guys are less likely to use a pumice stone (or other exfoliating devices) on a regular basis.
 “If you moisturize the dry skin that’s accumulating on the bottom of the feet or the back of the heel without manually scraping it away, you’re really just moisturizing dead crap,” Archer explains.
 Naturally, this isn’t doing your feet any good.
 Archer suggest using an abrasive pumice stone, which you can pick up at your local drugstore, to remove the dead skin from the bottoms of your feet — which is also fungi fodder.